Niko-Group/paper_writing_info/README.md

 ### Methodology (or Models)

-In this section, you need to describe your methodology.
+In this section, you should describe your methodology.
 Typically, this section usually describes predictive models (in an empirical study of a task) or a new model that you present.
 Note that you should group your methods into relevant subsections or use a subsection for each method.
 You should also make sure that your notation is clear and the names of the methods are consistent across sections (typically you will use the names of the methods to describe the results).
-Never mention hyperparameter choices here.
+Make sure that the order of the methods is the same as in your main table of results (see Results).
+Avoid describing hyperparameter choices here (only rarely in short papers if this is not a lot due to space constraints).

 ### Experimental Setup